-The use of virtual meetings in business environments is not a new phenomenon, but the occurrence of the Covid-19 pandemic and the shift to remote working has made them commonplace.
+The use of video conferencing in business environments is not a new phenomenon, but the occurrence of the Covid-19 pandemic and the shift to remote working has made them commonplace.

-In particular, the increased use of platforms such as Zoom and Microsoft Teams have put a new focus on the importance of virtual meeting etiquette.
+In particular, the increased use of platforms such as Zoom and Microsoft Teams have put a new focus on the importance of video conferencing etiquette.
 Indeed, there are a lot more opportunities to commit an indiscretion that could lead colleagues, clients or the boss to question your professionalism.

 Test the Technology

 Cconduct a test of your technology (computer, applications, camera and microphone) to make sure everything is functioning properly.
 You don’t want the meeting to be delayed by something that could have been avoidable.